THE CHALLENGE: Identifying and Mitigating Opioid Misuse

 Searches provide near-instant results, delivering meaningful, actionable intelligence to identify and prevent risk.

-Human Intelligence’s (HUM-INT) is powered by the S4 app, a crowd-sourced, mobile application that allows users to confidentially report concerns in real time.
+The S4 app is a crowd-sourced, mobile application that allows users to confidentially report concerns in real time.
 13% of the tips that have come into Lumina’s S4 platform have been related to drug misuse.

 THE SOLUTION: Early Identification and Intervention through AI and Machine Learning

-Radiance OS-INT, NET-INT, and HUM-INT work in combination to help with early identification and intervention for opioid misuse.
+Radiance and S4 work in combination to help with early identification and intervention for opioid misuse.

-OS-INT’s substance abuse BAM includes more than 2,100 terms.
-OS-INT performs more than 42,560 searches across the entire web, correlating names with these terms and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.
+Radiance’s drug and illegal substance BAM includes more than 2,100 terms.
+Radiance performs more than 42,560 searches across the entire web, correlating names with these terms and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.
 A manual web search of this magnitude would take just over 709 hours – or nearly 18 weeks – for one person to complete.
-Radiance OS-INT, pulls all applicable content into a comprehensive report.
+Radiance, pulls all applicable content into a comprehensive report.
 The results are prioritized, making it easy to further analyze the findings and determine potential risk.
 The system allows for continuous monitoring and evaluation, mapping previous results against results from more recent queries.